02240365/SDA101_02240365/Practical5_CSS_landing_page/README.md

 - CSS3 (linked via landing_page.css)
 - [Ionicons](https://ionicons.com/) for social media icons

-## Setup

-1. Clone this repository
-2. Open the `landing_page.html` file in a web browser

 ## Additional Pages

 - About Us (`about_us.html`)
 - Contact (`contact.html`)

-## Note

-Make sure to have an active internet connection when viewing the page to load the Ionicons script and product images properly.